Murder of Rolan Adams: Case and trial

 From the start of the trial, there was hesitation to admit that the crime was racially motivated.
 The police and the CPS (Crown Prosecution Service) instead determined that the crime was a battle over gang territory.
-Nathan and Rolan were not seen as victims but identified as guilty parties by the police, because of what some believed to be the racist stereotype that "Black boys cannot be innocent."
-As a result of this harmful generalization, Nathan was treated poorly by the authorities.
-Although he was also attacked, none of the gang members were prosecuted for assaulting him.
-Eight of the youth that were participants of the murder were arrested on charges of violent disorder.
+Nathan and Rolan were not seen as victims but identified as guilty parties by the police, because of the racist stereotype that "Black boys cannot be innocent."
+As a result of this harmful generalisation, Nathan was treated poorly by the authorities.
+Although he was also attacked, none of the gang members was prosecuted for assaulting him.
+Eight of the youths who participated in the murder were arrested on charges of violent disorder.
 Only Mark Thornborrow stood trial, was charged, and convicted of murder.
-The sentencing judge, Judge Kenneth Richardson, eventually concluded that the murder was racially motivated and sentenced Mark Thornborrow accordingly.
+The sentencing judge, Kenneth Richardson, eventually concluded that the murder was racially motivated and sentenced Thornborrow accordingly.

 Adams family response

-Rolan's family expressed that local officials and authorities displayed a lack of support following his murder.
-Rolan's family were received threatening phone calls where some individuals were gloating about Rolan's death.
-At one point, they received a letter with the message, "glad a nigger is dead."
-The harassment of the Adams and their friends and family were getting extreme, and there was an absence of any police protection.
+Rolan's family stated that local officials and authorities displayed a lack of support following his murder.
+They received threatening phone calls from people gloating about Rolan's death and a letter with the message, "glad a nigger is dead."
+The harassment of the Adams and their friends and family was getting extreme, and there was an absence of any police protection.
 Eventually, the local authorities and the local Commission for Racial Equality advised them that they were in danger.
 That night, three months following the murder, they left their home.
-The Adams family also claimed to have been under surveillance by the British police.
-Richard, Audrey, and Nathan Adams were all later involved with The Undercover Policing Inquiry.
+The Adams family also claimed to have been under surveillance by the police.
+Richard, Audrey, and Nathan Adams were all later involved with the Undercover Policing Inquiry.
 This effort against the High Court of England aimed to bring to light and seek justice for the fact that the British police were spying on victims of crime and their families.
-Audrey Adams in one interview described their experience and the way they were treated as "horrific."
+Audrey Adams, in one interview, described their experience and the way they were treated as "horrific."

-As a result of the injustices they experienced, Rolan's mother and father, Richard and Audrey, as well as extended family and friends created the Rolan Adams Family Campaign to ensure justice.
-This campaign grew over the years and extended support to other victims of racist violence and racism.
+As a result of the injustices they experienced, Rolan's mother and father, Richard and Audrey, and extended family and friends, created the Rolan Adams Family Campaign to ensure justice.
+This grew over the years and extended support to other victims of racist violence and racism.
 Moreover, it contributed to shutting down the British National Party's headquarters in Welling.
-Police did not like the campaign and were hostile.
-They stopped friends and family from visiting the Adams for months.
+Police were hostile to the campaign, and stopped friends and family from visiting the Adams for months.
 Despite opposition and in an effort to keep Rolan's memory alive, a tradition of holding a candlelit vigil where Rolan was murdered on the anniversary of his death was established by his family.
 Individuals would pray silently and lay wreaths in Rolan's memory.
-However, this ended in 2001 when the mourners were being harassed.
-Spectators were known to sound their car horns, and one individual threw a McDonald's milkshake at them as they were standing silently.
+However, this ended in 2001 when the mourners were harassed.
+Spectators sounded their car horns, and one individual threw a McDonald's milkshake at them as they were standing silently.